hmajid2301/hugo-PaperModX/README.md

   - Inspired by Blowfish Theme
 - Remove newsletter
 - FaunaDB to show likes per post
+- Page Views
-- A bunch of PRs merged
+- A bunch of PRs merged (from PaperModX)

+## My Changes

 PaperModX is a forked version of [PaperMod](https://github.com/adityatelange/hugo-PaperMod), it aims at adding new features and improving code quality,